nu-i-sho/ChainLead/README.md

     .When(haveGoodMood);
 ```

-## Condition expressions
+## Conditions combinations
 #### `And`, `Or`, `Not`
-Also, we can combine predicates from predicates.
+Also, we can combine conditions with each other.
 For example, a double `When` in the previous code snippet can be replaced with an `And` expression.
 ```CSharp
 ICondition<State> itIsNiceTimeToWork = weatherIsSunny.And(haveGoodMood);